sgeos/sgeos.github.io/_posts/2016-02-12-almost-serving-a-web-page-with-ion-dtn-bpchat.markdown

 categories: freebsd ion dtn
 ---
 This post is a follow up to [Getting Started with ION-DTN 3.4.0 on FreeBSD][ion-getting-started].
+The follow up to this post is [Serving a Web Page with ION-DTN bpsendfile and bprecvfile](https://sgeos.github.io/freebsd/ion/dtn/2016/02/17/serving-a-web-page-with-ion-dtn-bpsendfile-and-bprecvfile.html).

 The goal is to serve a web page using an architecture like this.
 {% highlight txt %}